Kenya Cuevas Fuentes

-Kenya Cytlaly Cuevas Fuentes (born 1973) is a Mexican trans activist who works to assist trans people and sex workers.
+Kenya Cytlaly Cuevas Fuentes (born 5 September, 1973) is a Mexican activist who works to assist trans people and sex workers.
 She established the first shelter in Mexico for trans women and continues to fight for recognition of the violence committed against them.
 She is the general director of Casa de Las Muñecas Tiresias, which supports vulnerable people, including trans sex workers.

 Biography

 Childhood

 Kenya Cytlaly Cuevas Fuentes was born in 1973 in Mexico City by the Oceanía metro station.
 She was raised by her maternal grandmother and alongside her siblings.
 Her mother had migrated to the United States and her father lived with another family.
 Up until nine years of age, she faced abuse at the hands of her siblings.
-Her grandmother had passed away and there was no one to defend her.
+Her grandmother had died and there was no one to defend her.
 That same year, she left home and started sex work.
 Wandering at night, she met a woman who she, at that time, did not realize was transgender.
 Instantly feeling a connection, she walked over and was told to get to work.
 She met her first client, explaining her situation and pleading to stay with him.
-He told her that he couldn't go with him, but he would pay for a week's worth of shelter and food.
+He told her that she couldn't go with him, but he would pay for a week's worth of shelter and food.
 The next day, she connected with the other trans women residing in the hotel.
 They taught her how to dress and she had, for the first time, felt comfortable in her body.